jrobio/lutris_installers/Star Trek - The Game Show/README.md

 ## Wine Install Notes

 - During Quicktime installation, you will be prompted to scan for existing copies of quicktime.
-Select "Skip" and "Yes" to Cancel anyway.
-Otherwise, the quicktime installer will attempt to look through all drives available in your prefix, including your system mounted at "Z:".
+Select `Skip` and `Yes` to Cancel anyway.
+Otherwise, the quicktime installer will attempt to look through all drives available in your prefix, including your system mounted at `Z:`.

 ## Acknowledgements